 Invisible zipper with facing

 The placement of the invisible zipper is important to help achieve a perfect finish at the centre back.
-Place the invisible zipper 1/8″ to 1/4″ (3mm to 6mm) lower than seam allowance along the neck edge of the garment (depending on fabric thickness).
+Place the invisible zipper 1/8″ to 1/4″ (3mm to 6mm) lower than the seam allowance along the neck edge of the garment (depending on fabric thickness).
 This will help to prevent a bulky opening at the top of the zipper once the facing has been attached.

 Measure down the extra amount on top of the original seam allowance and mark with chalk when inserting the invisible zipper.
 If you are new to working with invisible zippers and want to learn how to introduce them into a garment check out my YouTube tutorial: How To: Sewing Invisible Zipper.

 Position the facing onto the garment with the RIGHT sides of the fabric together, matching the raw edges of the fabric.
 Match the shoulder seams or markings (make sure the seam allowances are open).
 Use a clover fork pin to create a perfect match, check out our YouTube tutorial to learn how: How To: Sewing a Facing (with invisible zipper).

 Next match the centre front of the facing to the centre front of the garment.
 Work from middle point to middle point of the pinned sections to ease the layers of fabric together.
 If you have a discrepancy between the layers of fabric, check the width of the seam allowances on the facing and body of the garment, are these correct?
 Did you remember to stay stitch or interface the neck edge of the garment?
-Because the garment neckline is curved the edge features the bias of the fabric, this can stretch with handling.
+Because the garment neckline is curved the edge incorporates the bias of the fabric, this can stretch with handling.

 Ease the layers together as required.
 You are welcome to baste or tack the two layers together if this makes the process easier.